How to Sue a Home Warranty Company: Small Claims Court Guide

 Before You Sue: Build Your Case First

 Taking legal action without preparation is one of the most common mistakes homeowners make.
-Courts and arbitrators reward documentation — the more organized and thorough your evidence, the stronger your position.
+Courts and arbitrators reward documentation, so the more organized and thorough your evidence, the stronger your position.
+Consumer attorneys note that most denials are overturned or settled when homeowners push back with documented evidence and a clear understanding of their contract rights.

 What Evidence to Gather